miamynta/sea_urchin/readme.md

    * `urchin_seqtab.csv` - ASV table
    * `urchin_tax.csv` - taxonomic classification of ASVs

+## Software dependencies

+   * R version ...
+   * R-packages: vegan, devtools, pairwiseAdonis, phyloseq, DESeq2, ggplot2

+## Data analysis documentation

+The file urchin_microbiome_analysis.R contains all commands that were used to analyse the sea urchin microbiome data.

 ## How to obtain a copy of this repository

 On your local machine with git installed, execute in a terminal: